icebreaker-trash/aspnetcoreMVCSample/README.md

-# Aspnet core MVC Sample
+# Asp.net core MVC Samples
 ======================

-This repository contains some ASP.NET Core MVC examples with bootstrap template.
+This repository contains some asp.net core MVC examples with a popular bootstrap template.
 It is still in progress, new samples will be added from time to time.